cuplv/dai/README.txt

 2.)
 Load it into Docker.
     `docker load < pldi21_paper111.tar`

 3.)
 Run the image.
-This should open a bash shell, at the home directory of user `pldi`.
-This user has sudo privileges and password `pldi`.
+This should open a bash shell, at the home directory of user `pldi` (with sudo privileges).
     `docker run -it pldi21_paper111 bash`

 4.)
 In `~/d1a_impl` you will find: